Germany: 1,200 right-wing extremists licensed to own weapons | DW | 02.02.2021

 Germany's domestic intelligence agency has revealed that more than 1,200 far-right extremists have a firearms licence.
 Authorities also reported that extremists attended shooting practices, mostly outside Germany.

-While monitoring obvious and presumed far-right extremists, Germany's BfV domestic intelligence agency has discovered that 1,203 of them were licensed to possess firearms.
+While monitoring known and presumed far-right extremists, Germany's BfV domestic intelligence agency has discovered that 1,203 of them were licensed to possess firearms.

 According to December 2019 data released by the Interior Ministry, 528 license-holders were the so-called Reichsbürger — members of a right-wing organization which rejects Germany's democratic order.